SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     escaped-character --> ``\u`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit escaped-character --> ``\U`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit

 ..
+TODO: Choose one of the above definitions for "does not contain".

-TR: Is the first definition of quoted-character strictly accurate?
+..
+TR: Is the definition of quoted-character strictly accurate?
 For example, can I have a Unicode combining diacritic mark between single quotes and have it count as a character literal?
 (Setting aside the fact that most text editors probably won't render that well.)

-..
-Note: Using "character" as a synonym for "Unicode codepoint" throughout.
-   That might be worth writing down.

 String Literals
 ~~~~~~~~~~~~~~~